 How to Buy Best Lenses for Vlogging?

-- Image stabilization: Go for lenses that keep your footage smooth, even in tough or low light conditions.
+- Image stabilization: Go for camera lenses that keep your footage smooth, even in tough or low light conditions.
 Anyway, if your camera has an image stabilization feature, this is also a solution.

 - Large aperture: Since the aperture is an opening that allows light into the camera, go for a lens with a large aperture.
 This way, you can shoot decent photos even in darker places without even turning on the flash.
 Therefore, the aperture should probably range from 3.5 – 5.6.